ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ### Adding characters to an existing category

-By using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function you can also add new special characters into an existing category.
+By using the {@link module:special-characters/specialcharacters~SpecialCharacters#addItems `SpecialCharacters#addItems()`} function you can also add new special characters to an existing category.

 ```js
 import SpecialCharacters from '@ckeditor/ckeditor5-special-characters/src/specialcharacters';